Early and Modern Commemoratives

 1409560

-Gem $625 New April 19!
-San Diego, Rich Frosted Luster, Rose Gold Patination, Evergreen State Collection.
+Gem $625 San Diego, Rich Frosted Luster, Rose Gold Patination, Evergreen State Collection.
 The San Diego silver commemorative was issued for the California Pacific International Exposition held during 1935 with 70,132 pieces struck.
 This lovely survivor retains its strict originality and has been awarded a lofty superb gem original certification.
 Frosted luster is consistent on both sides vibrant cartwheel action.
 Toning is rose-gold with golden hues being more pervasive on the reverse.
 A very pretty example that is housed in a PCGS Gen 3.0 (1990-1993) old green holder.
 From the Evergreen State Collection.

 Early Commems 50C 1936 1936